joe-speedboat/workshop.container/13b Hands on - debugging.md

 ```
 * Now try to access the web service on the node again, do you see the change?

-* Do you understand what happened
+* Do you understand what happened?

 * If you start a new container instance.
 	* Will you see the "go away" page?
 	* Why?

+### one shot execution
+Sometimes you have to execute a single command in a running container, eg: DB shema deploy, ...
+You can do thi
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODcyMTEwMjYsLTE5MDg4Mzg2OTJdfQ
-==
+eyJoaXN0b3J5IjpbLTIxMjkyODg4NiwtMTkwODgzODY5Ml19
 -->